- The Thesis Process

 - The required number of signatures

 Required signatures for the master's TDA = student's adviser (at least one signature in the adviser approval section or additional approval section must be that of a graduate faculty member) + department head.

 Required signatures for the doctoral TDA = director of research (adviser) + all voting committee members who voted to pass the student at the final exam (defense) + the department head.

-The signature of the department head (or authorized signatory) must be original, and all signatures must be on the same form.
+All signatures must be on the same form.
 Signatures of off-site committee members may be obtained through faxing or scanning and emailing the form prior to the department head signing it.

 Obtain departmental approval

 Departmental approval of the thesis or dissertation consists of two parts:

 - Thesis Reviewer